 We evaluated management's judgment of tax risks, estimates of tax exposures and contingencies by involving our local country tax specialists.
-Third party opinions, past and current experience with the tax authorities in the respective jurisdiction and our tax specialists' own expertise were used to assess the appropriateness of any assumptions made by management to conclude on a best estimate of the most likely outcome of each uncertain tax position.
+Third party opinions, past and current experience with the tax authorities in the respective jurisdiction and our tax specialists' own expertise were used to assess the appropriateness of management's best estimate of the most likely outcome of each uncertain tax position.

 Our audit approach included additional reviews performed at Group level to consider the Group's uncertain tax positions viewed from a worldwide perspective - in particular for transfer prices, intragroup financing and payments in relation to centralised business models where multiple jurisdictions and tax authorities are involved.
-Recent developments including requirements for increased documentation, disclosure and justification of related party transactions were addressed with management at Group level.
-We drew on our own tax expertise and knowledge gained with other similar groups to conclude on the best estimate of the outcome on the Group's worldwide uncertain tax positions as they relate to more than one jurisdiction.
+We drew on our own tax expertise and knowledge gained with other similar groups to conclude on management's best estimate of the outcome on the Group's worldwide uncertain tax positions as they relate to more than one jurisdiction.